bkstein/netview/README.md

 # netview

-Show network connections on your local computer.
+Show live network connections on your local computer.
 This application was inspired by Mark Russinovich's [tcpview].

 ## Show active network connections